framilano/TerminalModManager/README.md

 # TerminalModManager
 A no-nonsense mod manager written in Python, CLI and Linux only currently.

+Use Linux symlinking to put mods inside a game folder without actually moving files, you can disable/restore original files automatically without having to save/backup them manually.

-Use case was BBLauncher conflicting with Shadnet Bloodborne network code and BBLauncher was the only mod manager available for it, I just wanted the mod manager.
+My main use case was [BBLauncher](https://github.com/rainmakerv3/BB_Launcher) conflicting with Shadnet Bloodborne network code and BBLauncher was the only mod manager available for this game, now I can use ShadPS4 with my mod manager.
-Please backup your files before using this tool, I programmed it in like 3 hours.
+Please backup your game files anyway before using this tool, I programmed it in like 3 hours.

-# Configuration
+## Configuration
 Create a file called `games_setup.json` (or use the one I provide, or just create a new one using the program itself, there's a small wizard to help adding new games), this json contains a list of games you want to handle, for Bloodborne on shadPS4 this is the content of `games_setup.json`

 ```